 What is a travel day?

-A travel day lasts 24 hours from midnight to midnight.
-On each travel day you have access to the train networks where your Interrail Pass is valid.
+A travel day is a 24-hour period in which you can travel on trains with your Interrail Pass.
+It lasts from 00:00 (midnight) to 23:59 on the same calendar day.
+On each travel day, you have access to the train networks where your Interrail Pass is valid.